Project

 Actions #20

-Updated by Rob A 7 days ago
+Updated by Rob A about 1 year ago

 Understood and thanks for the heads-up that the fix may be 6 months away.
 I'll have to find a new router solution in the interim, meaning different hardware too as I run pfSense on a Netgate 6100. 🤕